Kmoto333/passcode-creator-privacy/README.md

 ## Data Storage

-PassCode Creator does not store any user-generated passwords, personal data, or account information on external servers.
+PassCode Creator does not store any passwords, personal data, or account information on external servers.

+All saved passwords and password history remain on the user's device only.

 ---